hashms0a/llama-server-launcher-v2/README.md

 - Default values for all options

 ## Troubleshooting

+### Model Information Not Showing
+- Install the `gguf` library: `pip install gguf`
+- Or install `llama-cpp-python` as an alternative: `pip install llama-cpp-python`
+- Without these libraries, only file size will be displayed

 ### Build Issues
 - Ensure you have an NVIDIA GPU and CUDA toolkit installed for `DGGML_CUDA=ON`